dit/dit/docs/index.rst

 ``dit``: discrete information theory
 ************************************

-``dit`` is *the* python module for all your discrete information theory needs.
+``dit`` is a Python package for discrete information theory.

-Throught this documentation we will assume that the following lines of code have already been run:
+For a quick tour, see the :ref:`Quickstart <quickstart>`.
+Otherwise, work your way through the various sections.
+Note that all code snippets in this documentation assume that the following lines of code have already been run:

 .. ipython::

-   In [1]: from __future__ import division # true division on py2.7
+   In [1]: from __future__ import division # true division for Python 2.7

    In [2]: import dit